KMurphs/snake-game/ReadMe.md

 # [Game Snake](https://github.com/KMurphs/snake-game.git)

+- A live version of the project is displayed at: [https://kmurphs.github.io/snake-game](https://kmurphs.github.io/snake-game)

-See a styled version of this documentation at: [https://kmurphs.github.io/snake-game](https://kmurphs.github.io/snake-game)
+- See a styled version of this documentation at: [https://kmurphs.github.io/snake-game/docs](https://kmurphs.github.io/snake-game/docs)

 ## Overview

 -  Project was born as an evaluation for the complexity involved in writing a simple **Game**.
 The **Snake Game** consists of snake that moves on grid within border that it must never hit.
 Regularily a crumb is randomly placed on the screen.
 The snake comsumes the crumb, grows and gets points.
 After a maximum is reached, the user is proclaimed winner, and the game restart at a faster pace everytime.
--  Due to the number of components that had to interact with each other, a simplified **redux** was implemented to act as a central **State Management Store** for the application.
+-  Due to the number of components that had to interact with each other, **Redux** is used as a central **State Management Store** is used for the application.
 This allowed for a clearer picture and conceptualization of the program inner workings.
--  The project is written in **python**, an makes uses of **Turtle Graphics** which are intergrated with python distributions.
+-  The project is written in **Javascript/Typescript**, an makes uses of **TailwindCSS**.
 -  The project was consciously written in a more **Functional Programming** style as opposed to the familiar **Object Oriented Programming**.
-As such, **Side effects** were kept to a minimum, confined within wrappers. **Pure functions** were used whenever possible.
+As such, ceraful attention is paid to **Side effects** and using **Pure functions** whenever possible.
 -  The **Functional Programming** paradigm is being learnt, and the project is used as playground to play with concepts and ways of thinking and explore how they compare to **OOP**'s own concepts and way of thinking.